jjacquet/FunFacts/README.md

 I've provided a small example of the *xcodebuild* commandline arguments to be used in a Continuous Itegration shell.

-1. Open the terminal and pass the inline command:
+A. Open the terminal and pass the inline command:

 `xcodebuild build-for-testing clean build -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1'`

   ( This cleans the dervived data and builds an artifact *.app* that only has to be built once. )

-2. Now pass the follwing command to run the test target without recompiling
+B. Now pass the follwing command to run the test target without recompiling

 `xcodebuild test-without-building -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1' -only-testing:FunFactTest`